Keeping prenatal patients safe during the COVID-19 pandemic

 - Your weight will be monitored

-- You’ll find out your baby’s sex
+- You’ll find out the sex of your baby (after the first trimester)

 How much does prenatal care cost?